BitInByte/LabLubySolucoes/README.md

 ## TODOS:

-1. Check if user is already on localstorage;
+1. Bug on the campo obrigatorio at login page, dynamic opacity is not working
-2. Implement react-router based on the user logged in or not;
+2. Bug isHome on / page